HTML Attributes

 class

-The class attribute is used to add custom classnames to your elements so that you can target the elements in your CSS when styling them.
-You can have the same classes on multiple elements.
+attribute is used to add custom classnames to your elements so that you can target the elements in your CSS when styling them.
+You can have the same class

 Example: